Short Term Electricity Load Forecasting on Varying Levels of Aggregation: Modeling Load Aggregation

 Aggregation reduces the inherent variability in electricity consumption resulting in increasingly smooth load shapes.
 Figure~\ref{fig:signal-at-aggregation-levels} illustrates this effect where it is clear that the higher aggregation levels are easier to predict.
+An intuitive explanation is that the `law of large numbers' smoothes out the signal, therefore justifying why gigawatt level forecasting is very accurate.
 Yet, it is less clear how to quantify the improvements in forecasting.
+For example, it is assumed that more aggregation will generally improve forecast accuracy due to a $\frac{1}{\sqrt{N}}$ smoothing.

-The main goal of this paper is to \emph{develop an appropriate scaling model for forecasting performance with respect to aggregation size}.
-In particular, we identify the most appropriate way to measure aggregation and then propose a simple model to explain the scaling phenomena.
-We start by reviewing typical performance metrics used for quantifying forecasting performance.
+The main goal of this paper is to \emph{develop an scaling law for forecasting performance with respect to aggregation size} which fits experimental data.
+In particular, we propose that the mean load be used as a key metric in identifying how forecasting methods perform in very large population averages.
+We experimentally demonstrate the intuitive smoothing, but show that there is a limit with which aggregation no longer helps improve forecasting performance.
+Finally, we propose a simple stochastic process model which describes the experimental Aggregate Error Curve.